thomasfady/Synology_SA_20_25/README.md

 ![image-20200501174321029](image-20200501174321029.png)

-If the administrator access the report, the XSS will be triggered
+If the administrator accesses the report, the XSS will be triggered

 ![image-20200501174356242](image-20200501174356242.png)